ji-podhead/Network-Guides/docs/DNS/Knowledge Base/readme.md

 > -  When a client requests a zone transfer, the source DNS server queries the zone file, sends a response to the client
 > -  the target DNS server checks permissions.
 If permissions are granted, the zone data is transferred; otherwise, the transfer is denied.

+## Response Policy Zone (RPZ)

+RPZ is a mechanism designed to introduce customized policies within Domain Name System (DNS) servers.
+This customization enables recursive resolvers to return potentially altered results, effectively blocking access to certain hosts by modifying the returned data.
+RPZ operates based on DNS data feeds, known as zone transfers, received from an RPZ provider to the deploying server.
+Unlike traditional blocklist methods, the actual blocklist is not visible or managed by the client application.
+Instead, if the queried name or the resulting IP address is listed in the blocklist, the response is modified to prevent access.

+***Purpose***

+RPZ serves as a filtering mechanism, either preventing users from accessing certain internet domains or redirecting them to safer alternatives by manipulating DNS answers.
+It allows DNS recursive resolver operators to obtain reputational data from external organizations about potentially harmful domains and use this information to protect users from accessing these domains.

+***Mechanism and Data***

+RPZ requires data to function.
+Various internet security organizations and services offer RPZ data for specific domain categories or potentially dangerous domains.
+Additionally, recursive resolver operators can define their own domain name data (zones) to be utilized by RPZ.

+***Function***

+RPZ empowers a DNS recursive resolver to select specific actions for various collections of domain name data (zones).
+These actions can range from performing full resolution (standard behavior) to declaring that the requested domain does not exist (NXDOMAIN) or suggesting a different domain (CNAME).

+---

 ## Understanding DNS Query Output

 When querying a DNS server for domain name resolution, the response contains several sections that provide detailed information about the queried domain.